 Entertaining & hospitality: guests and external contacts

 - University policy is that the maximum allowable ratio is three Edinburgh University representatives per guest.
 There are instances where this ratio may be exceeded, however guidance should be sought in advance.

-- Entertaining should follow the guidance of around £40 per head for a meal.
+- Entertaining should follow the guidance of up to £40 per head for dinner and £20 for lunch.
 In addition, reasonable alcohol will be reimbursed and the School guideline is up to £10 per head.

 - Itemised receipts must be provided.